docxology/cohereants/markdown/06_conclusion.md

 2. **Neurological Evidence**: The extremely rapid response times of insect olfactory receptor neurons (1-5 ms) are more consistent with electromagnetic detection than with molecular binding and diffusion processes.
 The `calculate_response_time_improvement()` function shows 2.3-7.0x improvement compared to traditional olfaction mechanisms.

-3. **Behavioral Evidence**: Observed behaviors such as self-orienting of sensilla hairs toward odor sources and the evolution of specialized infrared sensors in beetle species support the hypothesis of infrared detection capabilities.
-Experimental studies demonstrate detection thresholds of 0.5-2.0 mW/cm² for infrared radiation.
+3. **Behavioral Evidence**: Observed behaviors such as self‑orienting of sensilla hairs toward odor sources and the evolution of specialized infrared sensors in beetle species support the hypothesis of infrared detection capabilities.
+Experimental studies demonstrate detection thresholds of 0.5–2.0 mW/cm² for infrared radiation.

 4. **Spectroscopic Evidence**: The emission spectra of insect semiochemicals fall precisely within atmospheric transmission windows (2-5 μm: 80%, 8-14 μm: 90%, 17-25 μm: 70%), enabling long-range detection at distances of 10-100 meters.
 The `analyze_chc_spectra()` function identifies characteristic peaks with ±0.1 μm sensitivity.